GT-ARC/opaca-core/doc/implementation.md

 The runtime platform is implemented in Java using [Spring Boot](https://spring.io/projects/spring-boot).
 The main entry point is the `Application` class.
 Environment variables are captured in the `application.properties` file and accessed via `PlatformConfig`.

-The REST routes corresponding to the OPACA API are defined in the `PlatformRestController` and preprocessed in the `EventsFilter` for e.g. creating "events" for certain API calls.
-The actual implementation logic is in the `PlatformImpl` class.
+The REST routes corresponding to the OPACA API are defined in the `PlatformRestController` and preprocessed in the `EventsFilter` for, e.g., creating "events" for certain API calls.
+The actual implementation logic is distributed over different service classes: `PlatformService`, `ContainersService`, `AgentsService`, and `ConnectionsService`.
 The main responsibility of the Runtime Platform is twofold: First, it has to manage (start and stop) Agent Containers and connected Runtime Platforms; second, it has to forward incoming requests to the appropriate container or connected platform.

 #### Container Management

-The logic for managing agent containers is split between a generic part in the `PlatformImpl` and different backend-specific implementations in the `containerclient` package, e.g. for Docker or Kubernetes.
+The logic for managing agent containers is split between a generic part in the `ContainersService` and different backend-specific implementations in the `containerclient` package, e.g., for Docker or Kubernetes.
 The general procedure is as follows:

-* the platform generates a temporary user and access token for the container
+* the platform generates a temporary service client for the container (if using auth)
 * the container client will pull the image and start the container
   * any ports the container should expose are mapped to free ports on the host machine and exposed
-  * the container's own ID, the runtime platform's base URL and the access token are passed to the container as environment variables
+  * the container's own ID, the runtime platform's base URL, and the access token are passed to the container as environment variables
 * the platform registers the container and returns its ID

-When the Agent Container is removed, the backing container is stopped and the respective token and user removed again.
+When the Agent Container is removed, the backing container is stopped and the respective service client and other information are removed again.

 #### Connections Management

-When connecting to another Runtime Platform, the platform will get that platform's info (the containers running there) and add the platform to the list of connected platforms.
-Note that if the platform requires [authentication](auth.md), the connection will be in one direction only, whereas if no authentication is required, the other platform will be asked to connect back to the calling platform.
-Connected platforms are notified when containers are added or removed.
+When connecting to another Runtime Platform, the `ConnectionsService` will get that platform's info (the containers running there) and add the platform to the list of connected platforms.
+Note that if the other platform requires [authentication](auth.md), it currently has to use the same Keycloak as the calling platform.
+The other platform can also be asked to connect back to the calling platform.
+Connected platforms are notified when containers are added or removed via a websocket connection.
 Also see [here](protocols.md) for details on the protocol.

 #### Message Forwarding

-For the routes of the Agent Container API, i.e. `send`, `broadcast` and `invoke`, the Runtime Platform will look up the deployed Agent Container (or connected Runtime Platform) that provides the requested agent or action and forward the call to those.
-If there are multiple "candidates" that provide the requested action and/or an agent with the given name, then each of those will be tried in turn, starting with locally deployed containers and then connected platforms, until one of the calls is successful.
+For the routes of the Agent Container API, i.e. `send`, `broadcast` and `invoke`, the `AgentsService` will look up the deployed Agent Container (or connected Runtime Platform) that provides the requested agent or action and forward the call to those.
+If there are multiple "candidates" that provide the requested action and/or an agent with the given name, then each of those will be tried in turn, starting with locally deployed containers and then connected platforms, until one of the calls succeeds.
 Only a `broadcast` will always be forwarded to all deployed containers and connected platforms.

-Note that in all cases, connected runtime platforms will _only_ be considered if the query-parameter `forward` is `true` (and in the forwarded request, the same parameter will be set to `false`, i.e. requests will only be forwarded to directly connected platforms and not over multiple "hops").
+Note that in all cases, connected runtime platforms will _only_ be considered if the query-parameter `forward` is `true`.
+In the forwarded request, the same parameter will be set to `false`, i.e., requests will only be forwarded to directly connected platforms and not over multiple "hops".
 If the request should only be sent to a specific container, that container's `containerId` can be provided.

 #### Other Functions